cantierecreativo/chef-rails/README.md

 ## Usage

 Before running the cookbook, if you want to generate an ssl valid certificate with letsencrypt, ensure that your machine is reachable.
-If you can't do this for now, set
+If you can't do this for now, set

 `"test_env": true`